 Bachelor's Degree and Minor in Creative Technology & Design

-Awarded through the College of Engineering and Applied Science, a Bachelor of Science (or minor) in Creative Technology & Design (CTD, formerly TAM) offers a broad, transdisciplinary curriculum that integrates technological skills with a critical, theoretical and historical understanding of creative technology & design.
-The CTD curriculum infuses creativity into technology and integrates a technically rigorous education with critical thinking, problem-solving, design and creative production.
+Awarded through the College of Engineering and Applied Science, a Bachelor of Science and minor in Creative Technology & Design (CTD, formerly TAM) offers a broad, transdisciplinary curriculum that integrates technological skills with a critical, theoretical and historical understanding of creativity, technology and design.
+The CTD curriculum infuses creativity and imagination into a technically rigorous education characterized by an emphasis on critical thinking, problem-solving, design and creative production.
 This program attracts designers, makers, tinkerers and builders–those with unorthodox perspectives and unconventional approaches to technology.
 Teaching diverse and adaptable skills, CTD equips graduates to address a wide range of 21st-century challenges and opportunities.

 Graduates are prepared for a wide spectrum of existing and emerging careers, including:

 - interactive design